Car Insurance Ontario

 In Ontario, you are required by law to have auto insurance.
 Failure to have insurance on a car can result in a fine of up to $50,000!
 You could also have your driving license suspended, and your vehicle may be seized.
 Additionally, if you are involved in an accident that is deemed your fault and do not have valid auto insurance, you may be held personally responsible for medical costs.

 Previously driving without insurance will also mean you will be deemed to be high-risk in the future.
-An insurance company may charge you a higher rate or refuse to provide you with any insurance.
+An insurance company/insurance broker may charge you a higher rate or refuse to provide you with any insurance.

 Having good car insurance also protects you.
 If you have damage to your vehicle or have your vehicle stolen, your auto insurance will cover the costs of your repairs or help you get a replacement vehicle.
 Additionally, if you are involved in a car accident, your insurance may cover any medical bills or physiotherapy you may require.
 Your insurance policy may also replace any lost earnings or provide compensation in the event of injury or death.